 When I first looked through these Jew-ish wedding images submitted by the legendary Laura Babb I was doing a little happy dance over every detail…

 Smashing a piñata instead of a glass?
 SQUEAL!
 Derelict crumbling chapel for a Jew-ish ceremony venue?
 HOLY MOLY!
 Vivienne Westwood glittery red shoes?
 HOT DAMN!
-A Mexican Day of the Dead” themed wedding cake?
-OH YES!
 A colourful mariachi band ?
 WHOA!
 A DJ outfit called the Wedding Smashers WOW!
 I mean this wedding is just begging to be blogged on Smashing the Glass!

 Aside from being an amazing day full of fun, laughter, heart and joy, and apart from being documented by the outrageously talented (read major photographer crush) Laura Babb, one of the things that I love most about this wedding is that the couple tried their hardest to source everything from local suppliers in their area of South East London.